mit-plv/fiat-crypto/README.md

 This sets the stack size to 1 GB (= 1024 MB = 1024 * 1024 KB = 1048576 KB) before running the command.
 As of the last edit of this line, this command takes about an hour to run, but does in fact complete successfully.
 Without a sufficiently large stack-size, it instead stack overflows.

+The `word_by_word_montgomery_generic` binary generates code that takes the prime as a runtime argument; the code depends only on the number of bits in the prime at compile-time.

 Usage (Generating Bedrock2 Files)
 ---------------------------------